 What Exactly is a 2.5 Gigabit Ethernet (2.5GbE) Switch?

 At its core, a 2.5GbE switch is a network device designed to deliver data transfer speeds of up to 2.5 Gigabits per second (Gbps) per port.
 Think of it as a significant speed bump over standard Gigabit Ethernet, making your network devices communicate much faster.
+For best network switches roundups on this site.

 The Need for Speed: Beyond Gigabit Ethernet